I have two questions to ask,

 If that was the case, why did we go against them secretly in the first place??

-First try to be honest to yourself….
+First, try to be honest with yourself.
 In that honesty, if your parents do exist, never hesitate to be honest with your parents.
 Never be scared of them, for any issue for that matter.

 See the difference… I always believe, only when we are convinced of our actions we can convince our parents.
-Otherwise, we being egoistic and selfish always put the blame on parents saying they are strict.
-But deep down, we do realize someday, not convincing our parents or not being honest with them is the biggest failure of our life.
+Otherwise, we being egoistic and selfish, still blame parents saying they are strict.
+But deep down, we realize someday, not convincing our parents or not being honest with them is the biggest failure of our lives.

-Following the ideals which were taught to us and applying it successfully is our parent’s dream.
+Following the ideals which were taught to us and applying them successfully is our parent’s dream.